 The Minnesota Constitution states that the size of the Legislature must be prescribed by law, therefore the Legislature determines the size of the Legislature (Minnesota Constitution, Article IV - Legislative Department).

 The Minnesota Legislature has 67 senators and 134 representatives for a total of 201 members.
 The size of the Legislature has changed over time.
 Since statehood the lowest number of members was 63 and the highest was 202.
+The House Public Information Office's Minnesota State Government Series: State Lawmakers goes into more detail about the number of legislators and the size of legislative districts.

 No matter who is charged with the task of drawing district boundaries, the final product often is challenged in court.
 Once in the judicial system, the plan must meet strict criteria for approval.
 Redistricting plans have been ruled invalid for many reasons, including gerrymandering (creating oddly shaped districts to create a partisan advantage), compacting (concentrating voters of a single political persuasion into as few districts as possible), and fracturing (spreading voters of a single political persuasion among many districts to dilute their collective voting strength).